Ciara Roche

 About Me

-Ciara is a physical therapist with a lifelong passion for movement, running, and helping people stay active at every level.
-Her path to physical therapy started early—in fifth grade, when her yearbook asked where she saw herself in 15 years, she confidently wrote: I will be a physical therapist.
-Outside of the clinic, she can often be found lifting weights, hiking the mountains of western NC, and cheering on Duke Blue Devils basketball.
+Ciara is a physical therapist with a lifelong passion for running, movement, and helping people stay active at every level.
+Her path to physical therapy started early—in fifth grade.
+When her yearbook asked where she saw herself in 15 years, she confidently wrote: I will be a physical therapist.
+Outside of the clinic, she can often be found lifting weights, hiking in the mountains of western NC, and cheering on Duke Blue Devils basketball.

-She earned her Doctor of Physical Therapy degree from Duke University, where she served as a research assistant for the Center for Excellence in Manual and Manipulative Therapy (CEMMT), a research-focused platform dedicated to making evidence-based practice more accessible.
+She earned her Doctorate of Physical Therapy from Duke University, where she served as a research assistant for the Center for Excellence in Manual and Manipulative Therapy (CEMMT), a research-focused platform dedicated to making evidence-based practice more accessible.

-Ciara enjoys treating lower extremity and spine conditions in runners and active individuals of all backgrounds.
-Her approach is empowering and collaborative, centered on helping people move the way they want to move and supporting them in being as active and athletic as possible.
-She incorporates manual therapy, strength training, and offers 2D gait assessment to guide individualized, evidence-based care.
+Ciara enjoys treating spine and lower extremity conditions in runners and active individuals of all backgrounds.
+Her approach is collaborative and empowering, centered on helping people move the way they want to move and supporting them in being as active and athletic as possible.
+She incorporates strength training, manual therapy, and offers 2D gait assessment to guide individualized, evidence-based care.
 She currently practices in Apex.